SamiCh246/Food-Order-Predictor/Report.md

 - **Skewed Distributions:** Several variables in the dataset exhibited significant skewness.
 For example, the 'Year' feature was highly skewed, dominated by years 2 and 3, while the 'Order' (target variable) displayed a relatively uniform distribution.
 This skewness could impact model performance and requires careful consideration.
 - **Categorical Abundance:** The dataset contains a plethora of categorical features, indicating a need for specific preprocessing approaches.
 This bias towards categorical variables suggests that without data transformation, certain machine learning models may not perform optimally.
-- **Visualizations and Findings:** EDA visualizations were generated to gain an in-depth understanding of the feature distributions and their interactions.
+- **Visualizations and Fternindings:** EDA visualizations were generated to gain an in-depth understanding of the feature distributions and their interactions.
 The visuals offer insights into the relationships between variables, contributing to better model selection and data interpretation.

 ## Business Use Cases